microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 the issuer of an undo cannot in principle know about all the interim changes that be may be sequenced between the original change and the undo.
 This means that either...

+* Peers accept an outdated undo and attempt to apply it nonetheless.
 * Peers only accepts inverses with a reference sequence number that matches the tip of the history, thereby forcing the client issuing the undo to resend an updated inverse.
- * Peers accept an outdated undo and attempt to apply it nonetheless.
 * Peers must be able to further rebase whatever inverse change is sent over the wire.
   * Requires peers to preserve repair data for edits that are within both the collab window and the undo window (i.e., within whichever window is shorter).
     This must be the repair data for the most rebased version of the edit.
     This may need to include repair data for concurrent edits applied after (e.g., an insert or move into the subtree being deleted by any edit being undone)

-### Ideas

-Service-augmented changeset:
-Changesets that refer to content blobs could be sent to service without those blobs, and be archived in the history without those blobs, but the broadcasting service could include those blobs with the changeset when it broadcasts it to peers.

 ## Choosing a Design

 Generally speaking we strive for the following design goals:

 * Allow applications not to incur computational costs (whether on the service or on clients) for features they do not wish to use.
 * Given the choice to put a computational burden on the service or on the clients, put it on the clients.
 * Given the choice to put a computational burden on a specific client that wishes to use a feature, or on all peers of such client, put it on the specific client.
   (Note: this is true even when all participants are running the same client application but even more so when they are not).